-This month I’m celebrating the tenth anniversary of BIG Brand System.
+This month I’m celebrating the tenth anniversary of my online business.
 And I’m thinking a lot about the power of focus in business.

 The importance of focus in business can’t be overstated.

 When I look back on these past ten years, I can see that when I put my head down and focused on hitting just a handful of milestones, my business grew by leaps and bounds.